Contents

 1. Need support for all stakeholders to drive adoption.

-2. A centralized purchasing process requires the adoption of a centralized purchasing policy across the company.
+2. A centralized purchasing process requires adopting a centralized purchasing policy across the company.

 4. Resource Requirements/Investments